JamesMcKee/HiLUX-explore/README.md

 ## Dependencies

-This script requires the following Python packages:
+This script requires the following (non-standard) Python packages:

 - `numpy`
 - `matplotlib`
 - `h5py`
-- `argparse` (standard library)

 These are listed in the requirements.txt file, install with: pip install -r requirements.txt